antarctica/ops-data-store/README.md

 **Note:** This section is a work in progress and may be restructured.

-- save an ad-hoc layer style in QGIS to create the QGIS `layer_styles` table in the new instance
+- save an ad-hoc layer style in QGIS to create the QGIS `public.layer_styles` table in the new instance
 - copy existing QGIS layer styles from an existing instance to the new instance
 - check test data can be created using the application user in QGIS
   - suggested to add a test set of waypoints and route for verifying Air Unit conversion is working